In Pursuit of Interpretable, Fair and Accurate Machine Learning for Criminal Recidivism Prediction: Discussion and Future Work

-We also observed that machine learning models do not generalize well across states, perhaps due to differences in the feature distributions between regions---in particular, we observed that the age distributions for Kentucky and Broward County are considerably different.
-One might easily imagine regional feature distributions shifting over \textit{time} as well, which is supported by several studies \cite{totalarrestrate, violentrate, homociderate, agecrime}.
+We observed significant differences in the age distributions for Kentucky and Broward County, and hypothesized that this difference may be why machine learning models do not generalize well between regions.
+One might easily imagine regional feature distributions shifting over \textit{time} as well, which is supported by several studies \citep{totalarrestrate, violentrate, homociderate, agecrime}.
 Even though these studies focused on disparate crime types, they consistently observed a drop in the rate of offending among younger people since the 1990s.
 Studies have explicitly shown that the distributions of age versus arrest rate has changed over time as well.
 For instance, \citet{totalarrestrate} has reported that in the state of New York, the mean age of the total arrested population increased by two years between 1990 and 2010.
 They hypothesized that a decrease in arrests in younger people and an increase in arrests in older people together contributed to the increase in mean age.
 There are many reasons why data would change over time and over jurisdictions.
 Changing policies (e.g., the NYC stop and frisk program) could potentially alter who would be arrested and for what types of crime.
-New cultural phenomena (e.g., in video games and media) could also influence people's behavior at a large scale.
+New cultural phenomena, for instance originating from media, could also influence people's behavior at a large scale.

 The above observations lead us to conclude that different recidivism prediction models could be constructed for different locations and should be periodically updated.
 Machine learning models are well-suited for efficient creation and updating of these kinds of models.
 A possible future line of work is to separate the Kentucky data at the jurisdiction level, and perform a causal analysis of the effects of different judicial and policing practices on the recidivism distribution.
+While local jurisdictions, e.g., at the county or district level, might not have sufficient resources to fit their own recidivism prediction models, our analysis on the Kentucky dataset shows that even considering \textit{state-level} recidivism models produces gains over models trained across nationwide data, such as the Arnold PSA.
+It may be more feasible for the state-level agencies to collect enough data and hire analysts to fit the models.
+Future work could also investigate using small quantities of location-specific data to fine-tune more general models.